douglasgreen/outlines/computing/operating_systems/linux.md

     Each of these package managers has a unique syntax, but they all perform the same basic functions.

 2.  **Repositories**: Repositories are servers hosting a large collection of software packages.
 They are the sources from which package managers download and install software.
-Repositories ensure that you get the latest and safest version of the software, vetted by your Linux distribution\'s maintainers.
+Repositories ensure that you get the latest and safest version of the software, vetted by your Linux distribution's maintainers.

 3.  **Adding Repositories**: Sometimes, the software you need might not be available in the default repositories provided by your distribution.
 Most distributions allow you to add third-party repositories to access more software.